-- Evidence of limitations to woody vegetation growth/productivity in comparison to off-site or regional conditions. - One of the following metrics can be used to assess for limitations to woody vegetation growth/productivity: - Tree and shrub leader length indicates either sustainable growth (i.e., annual leader growth on-site is similar between years and does not significantly decrease) and/or leader growth on-site is comparable to off-site controls. - Mean annual increment of trees on-site in comparison to the appropriate mean annual increment standards (e.g., provincial standards defined by Stadt et al. [2014]), as per the requirements of the Reforestation Standard of Alberta (Alberta Agriculture and Forestry, 2018a).
-Note that the age of on-site trees may be variable if only a portion of the site was disturbed during reclamation; trees that established during site operation that were not disturbed during reclamation will be older than trees that established after reclamation.
-If on-site trees cannot be assigned a single age, examining an age range may be more appropriate (e.g., trees aged 9 to 14). - Location of the site in terms of land designation (Green vs. White Area) - o If the site is located in the White Area, there is potential for the site to be used for agriculture in the future.
-If the site does not have topsoil (or has not had topsoil replaced) this could limit its agriculture capability and thus it may not be acceptable to leave the site without topsoil (or without replacing available topsoil). - Shallow off-site and pre-disturbance topsoil depth - As discussed above, the Forested Land Criteria allows admixing of topsoil with subsoil if the topsoil depth is less than 15 cm. - Soil salvage limitations during construction - o If soil had to be salvaged under non-ideal conditions (e.g., winter access only requiring soils to be salvaged when frozen) resulting in admixed or insufficient topsoil for replacement, the description of these extenuating circumstances supports the justification for a variance.
-More information on preparation of justifications for variances is provided in Section 4. - Characteristics of the upper layer of soil on-site and comparison to off-site soil suitability criteria (e.g., Soil Quality Relative to Disturbance and Reclamation (Alberta Soils Advisory Committee, 1987)).
+- Evidence of limitations to woody vegetation growth/productivity in comparison to off-site or regional conditions. - One of the following metrics can be used to assess for limitations to woody vegetation growth/productivity: - Tree and shrub leader length indicates either sustainable growth and/or leader growth on-site is comparable to off-site controls. - Mean annual increment of trees on-site in comparison to the appropriate mean annual increment standards (e.g., provincial standards defined by Stadt et al. [2014]), as per the requirements of the Reforestation Standard of Alberta (Alberta Agriculture and Forestry, 2018a).
+Alternate measures of tree performance could be considered such as timber productivity rating (i.e., site index). - Location of the site in terms of land designation (Green vs. White Area). - If the site is in the White Area, there is potential for the site to be used for agriculture in the future.
+If the site does not have topsoil (or has not had topsoil replaced) this could limit its agriculture capability and thus topsoil replacement may be required. - Shallow off-site and pre-disturbance topsoil depth. - As discussed above, the Forested Land Criteria allows admixing of topsoil with subsoil if the topsoil depth is less than 15 cm. - Soil salvage limitations during construction. - If soil had to be salvaged under non-ideal conditions (e.g., winter access only requiring soils to be salvaged when frozen) resulting in admixed or insufficient topsoil for replacement, the description of these extenuating circumstances supports the justification for a variance.
+More information on preparation of justifications for variances is provided in Section 4. - Characteristics of the upper layer of soil on-site and comparison to off-site soil suitability criteria (e.g., Soil Quality Relative to Disturbance and Reclamation (Alberta Soils Advisory Committee, 1987)). - If topsoil is not present, but soil quality characteristics on-site are comparable to off-site controls, this would support the justification that on-site soils have equivalent capability. - Presence of soil stockpiles. - If topsoil was not replaced and stockpiles are present on-site, refer to Soil Stockpile Information Sheet for the minimum requirements to leave the stockpiles in place with a variance.
+If these criteria are not met, additional reclamation activities including spreading of the soil stockpiles is likely required.

-- o If topsoil is not present, but soil quality characteristics on-site are comparable to off-site controls, this would support the justification that on-site soils have equivalent capability. - Presence of soil stockpiles. - o If topsoil was not replaced and stockpiles are present on-site, refer to Soil Stockpile Information Sheet for the minimum requirements to leave the stockpiles in place with a variance.
-If these criteria are not met, reclamation to spread the soil stockpiles is likely required. - Availability of suitable topsoil for import - o The characteristics of topsoil available for import must be carefully considered in terms of texture, nutrients, weed propagules and targeted ecosite.
+- Availability of suitable topsoil for import. - The characteristics of topsoil available for import must be carefully considered in terms of texture, nutrients, weed propagules and targeted ecosite.
 Use of imported topsoil should consider the trade-off between the value of increasing topsoil depth and the potential negative consequences of using topsoil that that is not consistent with the control soil conditions and that is not suited for forested reclamation (e.g., agricultural topsoil).